 This could also indicate that the Galar region may have a royal family as well.

-The Northernmost part of the region looks like London, the most popular city in the United Kingdom.
+The Northernmost part of the region looks like London, the most populous city in the United Kingdom.

 Source: Visit London

-You can see on the photo above that there is a copy of the Clock Tower as well as a tall building which bears resemblance to The Shard, the tallest building in the UK.
+You can see a copy of the Clock Tower in the photo above as well as a tall building which bears resemblance to The Shard, the tallest building in the UK.

 There are several color-coded stadiums scattered across the map.
 These colors may indicate which type you are going to face in these gyms.